Gothic (series): Gothic 3

 Gothic 3 is the third and last game in the main Gothic franchise and the official sequel to Gothic II.
 It was released on 13 October 2006 in Europe and on 20 November 2006 in North America.

 The third part of the saga shows the hero and his friends sailing to Myrtana.
 After getting there, they discover that the continent has been overrun by orcs which have enslaved mankind.
 The hero also gets another hint, when he finds out from locals that Xardas, his mentor, is the one who helped the orcs with their evil scheme.
 Things will change later, when the hero discovers Xardas and finds out that he only helped the orcs for his own purpose.
 He quests the hero to retrieve some artifacts and kill the king which had imprisoned him in the Colony; after that, they (Xardas and the hero) went together through a portal into an unknown land.

 Remake series

 Gothic: Remake

 In February 2020, THQ Nordic announced the production of a remake of the first game of the series to be developed by Alkimia Interactive.
-The Remake is in production since May 2020.
+The Remake was in production since May 2020 and launched June 5, 2026.